-Connecting your Amazon Store to Shipwire is easy.
-The sell tool uses the Amazon MWS API connection.
+Connecting your Amazon Marketplace account to Shipwire is easy.
 NOTE: Your Amazon account must allow for API access (not available for individual accounts, you need a Pro account or better).
 If you are unsure of your account type, contact Amazon.

 |Who developed integration:||Shipwire|